 The Road Haulage Association (RHA) is the only trade association dedicated to the UK road transport industry.
 With 7,000 members and a total truck fleet of 100,000 vehicles, the RHA campaigns for the logistics industry with governmental bodies.
-The RHA lobbies for change and support its members with a range of benefits.
+The RHA lobbies for change and supports its members with a range of benefits.
 The RHA offers shop products, training, legal services and insurance to its members at the best possible rates.
 With 85% of everything bought or sold in the economy travelling on the back of a truck, the RHA keeps the UK economy moving.
 The RHA campaigns for better facilities for trucks and drivers, improved road building, safer roads, and the RHA is doing its bit to improve the environment too.
 The RHA is fully committed to safer, cleaner diesel vehicles.
 All operators regardless of their size are welcome to join the RHA and, because operators are too busy running a business, the RHA fights, lobbies, and campaigns for operators’ interests.
 To find out more about the RHA, please visit the RHA website.

 Since announcing its decision in August 2016 to bring a collective claim against the truck manufacturers, the RHA has been working hard to take the case forward.
 This includes (a) putting a legal team in place, (b) lining up an economic consultancy, (c) negotiating with a litigation funder who will pay to bring the case, (d) putting insurance in place in case the RHA is not successful, and (e) developing the case against the truck manufacturers.
+The RHA has now been authorised by the Competition Appeal Tribunal to proceed with the only collective claim on behalf of the UK road haulage industry.

 The RHA has teamed up with Backhouse Jones, the leading law firm for the road haulage sector with significant litigation capability, to bring the collective claim.
 Backhouse Jones has brought in the law firm Addleshaw Goddard, which has considerable experience of large-scale and complex multi-party litigation (including competition law cases), as well as expert competition law specialists from Exchange Chambers and Brick Court, to advise on the claim.
 The legal team have worked on competition matters for organisations such as the FIA (regulatory body for Formula 1), FIFA, Google, GSK, Samsung, Sky, and UEFA.
 For more details on the RHA’s legal team, please read this document.